IsmaTIBU/Embedded_AI/README.md

 [Click aqui para ver el documento en Español](es_README.md)
 [Clickez ici pour lire le document traduit au français](fr_README.md)

+# Embedded_AI - AI model integration on an electronic board for quality control

 > Note: This project is a prototype developed for an industrial application involving quality control of a specific product, but it was initially focused on the same LED detection as in [LedType-detection](https://github.com/IsmaTIBU/LedType-detection/tree/main) for a clearer view of its capabilities and limitations when dealing with an AI model integrated into a board.
 However, the model obtained based on LED detection is perfectly extrapolable to quality control related to any other board element.

 # Index